kaileh57/terminal-toys/README.md

 - **Controls**: Arrow keys or WASD to slide tiles, Q to quit
 - **Features**: Colorful tiles, score tracking, win/loss conditions

+### 5. **ASCII Paint** 🎨
+A simple drawing application for your terminal.
+- **Controls**: Arrow keys to move, Space to draw, C to change color, E to erase, L for line mode, F to fill, S to save, Q to quit
+- **Features**: Drawing, erasing, line mode, flood fill, multiple colors, and saving your art.

 ## 📋 Requirements

 ### Windows